Consumer Medicine Information

 Before you start to take it

-Tell your doctor if you have allergies to bee or wasp stings, or to any other medicines, foods, preservatives or dyes.
+Tell your doctor if you have allergies to honey bee or wasp stings, or to any other medicines, foods, preservatives or dyes.
 Your doctor will want to know if you are prone to allergies.
 Beta-blocker medicines can make an allergic reaction worse.

 Tell your doctor if you have or have had any of the following health problems/medical conditions: